rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Example:
 >Title proper: <CITE>Historiarum libri XXXV</CITE>
->Note on title: <CITE>Space for initial letter of first word of title left blank by printer</CITE>
->Note on item (optional): <CITE>LC copy: Printed guide letter "H" at beginning of title not executed in manuscript</CITE>
+>Note on item (optional): <CITE>Library’s copy: Printed guide letter “H” at beginning of title not executed in manuscript</CITE>

 <a name="0.4.65.3">0.4.65.3</a> Make a [Note on item](/DCRMR/additional-notes/Note-on-item) to indicate the presence or absence of manuscript execution in the copy if considered important (see [9.4.35.2](/DCRMR/additional-notes/Note-on-item/#9.4.35.2)).